 And no luck!

 So I revert to the Windows 8.1 I had originally before the upgrade to Windows 10.
 Too bad I lost the product key so I used one from here.
 This is only temporary, as I have the legitimate key for Windows 10.

 First I wipe the entire SSD from Linux by removing all the partitions.
 Then using a Windows 8.1 image from a USB stick I reinstall everything.
 After installing Windows 8.1, I set up the WiFi and leave it for a few hours to settle down and download its drivers.
 I also start the Windows update to bring it up to date.

 Unfortunately, the updater seems to get stuck so I tried the solution here to get it past the searching for updates state.

 The aim was to install Windows 10, so I downloaded the latest MediaCreationTool and started to update the machine in place.
 I moved to good WiFi reception first, as the tool needs the bandwidth.

 The system was up and running in a couple of hours.
 Saving the original driver directory saved hours of Googling for the correct Acer drivers.

-As a last step I reactivated Windows using the correct product key, and reattached it to my MS online acount.
+As the last step, I reactivated Windows using the correct product key and reattached it to my MS online account.
 The kid has a working laptop now.